To rebrand a company or not to rebrand a company?

 Completely understandable, but easily navigated.

-When considering agencies ask yourself this: how much effort have they made to learn about you, your business, your market, and your audience?
+When choosing a rebranding agency ask yourself this: how much effort have they made to learn about you, your business, your market, and your audience?

 If the answer is: “fill in this A4 brief” – run!